Crypto license in Europe

 OBTAINING A CRYPTO LICENSE IN EUROPE

-If you want to set up a blockchain project and start providing cryptocurrency exchange services to your clients in Europe (primarily in the European Union), you should definitely think about the regulation of cryptocurrencies and virtual assets and the need for your project to obtain a crypto license for carrying out VASP activities in a specific European jurisdiction.
+If you want to set up a blockchain project and start providing cryptocurrency exchange services to your clients in Europe (primarily in the European Union), you should definitely think about the regulation of cryptocurrencies and virtual assets and the need for your project to obtain a crypto license for carrying out VASP or CASP activities in a specific European jurisdiction.

 At the moment, not all European states have developed and implemented principles for the regulation and control over the activities of crypto exchangers and crypto exchanges, and in many EU countries the cryptocurrency industry is still in a grey area.
-To date, the regulation of VASP activities for the exchange and storage of cryptocurrencies and the possibility of obtaining the appropriate registration or license at the legislative level has been implemented in the following European countries: Bulgaria, Germany, Ireland, Lithuania, Poland, Portugal, Slovakia, Czechia, Estonia.
+To date, the regulation of VASP or CASP activities for the exchange and storage of cryptocurrencies and the possibility of obtaining the appropriate registration or license at the legislative level has been implemented in the following European countries: Bulgaria, Germany, Ireland, Lithuania, Poland, Portugal, Slovakia, Czechia, Estonia.

 Our company offers the opportunity to register your crypto business and start a cryptocurrency exchange activities in different European states.
-We will consult you individually, analyse the expected business flows and the specifics of your blockchain project and offer you the best and most rational solution to obtain a crypto license or VASP registration and successfully start your cryptocurrency business in the EU.
+We will consult you individually, analyse the expected business flows and the specifics of your blockchain project and offer you the best and most rational solution to obtain a crypto license or VASP or CASP registration and successfully start your cryptocurrency business in the EU.

 To date, the following countries are worth paying special attention as the most effective and popular jurisdictions for registering a crypto company and starting commercial activities related to the exchange and storage of cryptocurrencies:

-If you are interested in the above possibilities for obtaining a European crypto license for VASP activities, please contact our consultants by phone, e-mail or fill in the form below.
+If you are interested in the above possibilities for obtaining a European crypto license for VASP or CASP activities, please contact our consultants by phone, e-mail or fill in the form below.
 We will contact you to discuss all your concerns, discuss the requirements for a license applicant, provide you with a step-by-step description of the licensing process and prepare a personalised quotation for you.

 Following a sharp increase in interest in cryptocurrency assets triggered by the ICO boom and the strengthening of the role of cryptocurrencies in the modern financial system, the independent inter-governmental organisation – FATF (Financial Action Task Force on Money Laundering) made significant additions to its AML/CFT guidelines and recommendations in October 2018, making the AML/CFT component an integral part of financial activities involving virtual assets and cryptocurrencies.